Johnny Banchero's Big Pitch

 Like any good presentation, he built toward a big close, “the ask” as it’s called.
 The closing slide was awesome, featuring some large statements, all tied up with a bow of iron-clad logic.
 At this point he acknowledged the goofy nature of his effort with a few chuckles in a “kidding, not-kidding” sort of way.
 Wisely he didn’t finish with the hard close of “who’s in?”
 Instead he asked us to “think about it” and that it could be a memorable trip.

-Like any good meeting manager he left time for questions and discussion.
+Johnny, being an adept meeting manager, has left time for questions and discussion.
 We batted around some practical issues, and each of us mumbled something about the uncertainty of our wives granting a Hall Pass.
 I’m pretty sure we all knew in that moment we would never be setting sail on this mission.
 But Johnny was so good natured and so naively optimistic, we had to play along with it.
 The whole thing was just beautiful in its sense of expansive utopian possibility.

 We filed out of the conference room trying to process the contrary reality.
 Each of us quickly and predictably begged off.
 Johnny then executed his backup plan, which was to hook up with an existing boat and crew—he said there were online mechanisms for free agents like himself to get involved.
 During the run-up he shared updates, and then afterward, stories of the festival bacchanalia.
 The elements were interesting if not expected: drunkenness and sunburn, sleep challenges, maritime logistics, and new friends.